In Classics, girls have the opportunity to study Latin or Classical Civilisation throughout the Senior Department.

 1. Myth & Religion (including topics such as the gods, heroes, temples, symbols of power, the underworld, all of which are studied in both the Greek and Roman civilisations);

 2. Roman City Life (including the cultural study of family, housing, society, entertainment, and a literary study of Roman attitudes towards aspects of their culture, analysing the satires of Juvenal and Horace, as well as a number of Pliny’s Letters).

-In Geography we start by looking at where we are in the world, right down to our local area shown in detail on maps.
-Later on, we study Physical Geography topics such as Rivers, Earthquakes and Volcanoes and the weather.
-We also look at less developed countries, and the role of aid, trade and tourism in the world economy.
-At GCSE we study AQA B with an emphasis on challenges facing the 21st century world.
+In Geography, we start by looking at where we are in the world, right down to our local area shown in detail on maps.
+Later on, we study Physical Geography topics such as coasts, earthquakes and volcanoes and the weather.
+We also look at economic development and the role of aid, trade and tourism in the world economy.
+At GCSE we study the AQA specification with equal emphasis on physical and human geography, including practising fieldwork skills.
 Girls also have the opportunity to take part in trips abroad such as Iceland and Morocco.